Medical kiosk

-Medical kiosks represent a transformative approach to healthcare, offering a practical and efficient way to provide remote health monitoring, preventive care, and primary diagnostics.
-By integrating modern technology with easy-to-use interfaces and telemedicine capabilities, these health kiosks enable quality healthcare services to a wider population, ultimately contributing to better health outcomes.

 Medical kiosks are computerized, electronic kiosks.
 Some function as patient check-in stations at hospitals or doctors' offices.
 Other, more advanced kiosks can perform basic diagnostic tests on patients.
 Most medical kiosks have touchscreens and can be classified as interactive kiosks.

 Check-in Kiosks

 Patient self-check-in kiosks can replace the clerks at the front desk.

 Diagnostic Kiosks

 Diagnostic kiosks can be used to address shortages of physicians in rural areas throughout the world.

 Staffed vs Unstaffed

 Staffed

 Staffed kiosks can do a variety of tests.

 Unstaffed

 Unstaffed kiosks require only monthly maintenance.
 Although tests can still be done (blood pressure, spirometry, heart rate and ECG, blood glucose, and height/weight/BMI), there is not much variety.